 As an example, if an IT systems manager orders a box of printer ink, the package will be addressed to her and she is the one who will receive it and check the contents against the packing slip.
-However, the invoice will then go out to the procurement manager, the payments manager, or the accounts payable team within the company.
+However, the invoice will then go out to the procurement manager, the payments manager, the accountant or the accounts payable teams within the company.

 Who is it sent by?

 In the same way, the people sending the two documents might be different as well!
 In our earlier example, the packing slip included in the carton of printer ink might be printed and included by a warehouse employee at the time of fulfilling the order, while the invoice might be sent later by an employee responsible for billing clients, in the accounts section of the company.